-Generally, when determining whether to prosecute, the DOJ will consider the sufficiency of the evidence, likelihood of success at trial, probability of deterrence, rehabilitation, and other consequences of conviction, and the adequacy of non-criminal alternatives.
+Generally, when determining whether to prosecute, the DOJ will consider the sufficiency of the evidence, likelihood of success at trial, probability of deterrence, rehabilitation, other consequences of conviction, and the adequacy of non-criminal alternatives.
 The DOJ’s Principles of Federal Prosecution of Business Organizations enumerate factors that federal prosecutors should consider when determining whether to bring criminal charges against a corporation or other entity, including:

 - nature and seriousness of the offense;

 - pervasiveness of misconduct within the organization;

 - effectiveness of the company's compliance program, both at the time of the offense and at the time of a charging decision;

 - collateral consequences of the wrongdoing;

 - interests of any victims; and

 - adequacy of remedies such as civil or regulatory enforcement actions.1

 On May 9, 2018, the DOJ announced its “Policy on Coordination of Corporate Resolution Penalties,” which instructed prosecutors in parallel or joint investigations to “coordinate with one another to avoid the unnecessary imposition of duplicative fines, penalties, and/or forfeiture against the company.”2 Under this policy, the DOJ has afforded companies offsets against criminal penalties for amounts paid to the SEC, foreign authorities, and even civil litigants.